GDPR-Compliance-Checklist-Steps-and-Tools-To-Conquer-Data_Privacy_blog_featured_image.png

 Establish appropriate data retention policies to ensure that data is not kept for longer than necessary.
 For regulatory compliance purposes, a bank might retain credit card application records for a specific period.
 After the mandated period, this data can be anonymized or deleted.

-If relying on consent as a legal basis for processing, ensure that it is freely given, specific, informed, and unambiguous.
+If you’re relying on consent as a legal basis for processing, ensure that it is freely given, specific, informed, and unambiguous.
 A mobile app asks users to consent to collecting location data for personalized recommendations.
-The consent should be freely given, and specific (for example, access location only when using the app).
+The consent should be freely given and specific (for example, access location only when using the app).

 Legitimate interests

-If relying on legitimate interests, carefully assess whether they outweigh the individual’s interests, rights, and freedoms.
+If you’re relying on legitimate interests, carefully assess whether they outweigh the individual’s interests, rights, and freedoms.
 A news organization might process journalists’ contact information to facilitate communication and collaboration.
 This can be considered a legitimate interest for journalistic activities.

 🌈 Did you know?
 SOC 2 is a GDPR equivalent framework more closely associated with American businesses.
 It’s a voluntary standard used by organizations to demonstrate their commitment to data security and privacy.